 The unarmed guard spoke a little English, and he was perfectly friendly – chatty, even.
 He visibly approved of our chosen brand of beer, and seemed almost glad for the company at this ungodly hour.
 Nevertheless, when we began to coyly gesture towards the road that led to the city centre, he shook his head.
 “Forbidden,” he managed to say, and we decided it was best to leave it at that.

-Despite my own failure to get anywhere near the Ryugyong Hotel, it seems however that a select few are being invited to view the progress inside the building.
-Such was the case in September this year, when Western members of the company Koryo Tours were granted access right to the very top balconies of the Ryugyong Hotel.
+Despite my own failure to get anywhere near North Korea’s ‘Hotel of Doom,’ it seems however that a select few are being invited to view the progress inside the building.
+Such was the case in September this year, when Western staff from Koryo Tours were granted access right to the very top balconies of the Ryugyong Hotel.
 You can see their photos for yourself, on the NK News site.

 For now at least, it seems as close as anybody is likely to get.